 This course will introduce the fundamentals of Microelectromechanical Systems (MEMS).
 An introductory foundation of MEMS concepts will be established through lectures on sensors, actuators, readout electronics, and noise.
 Physical principles of electromechanical, piezoresistive, capacitive, and piezoelectric sensing will be introduced.
 Based on these design and analysis principles the course will focus on commercial applications such as acceloremeters, biochemical sensors, RF components, microfludics, and optical devices.
 Sensor electronics will be discussed with a focus on integration with Complementary Metal Oxide Semiconductor (CMOS) technology.

-Prerequisite: Permission of Instructor OR ECE 532.
+Prerequisite: Permission of Instructor or ECE 532.

 Components: LEC.